 Kim Vigsbo

-Kim Vigsbo specializes in Auditing, Code Remediation, and PDF Remediation.
+Kim Vigsbo specializes in Auditing, PDF Remediation, and Project Management.
 Kim is based in Gilbertsville, PA, United States.

 Services

-Since 2010, I've been helping organizations make their digital spaces welcoming for everyone.
+Since 2010, I have helped organizations develop digital experiences that are accessible to everyone.
 Accessibility isn't just the right thing to do - it's smart business.

 What I Offer